 Leslie Dow (18??-1897) – A gunfighter and a lawman, Dow killed Zack Light in a gunfight in the late 1880s.
 He later became sheriff of Eddy County, New Mexico on November 27, 1896.
 He was killed the next April by the former sheriff, Dave Kemp.

 E.L.M Drake (18??-1892) – U.S. Deputy Marshal in Oklahoma Territory.
 On May 25, 1892, Drake was looking for two horse thieves by the names of William Miller and William Hostetter.
 When he tracked them to the Deep Fork Creek near Sapulpa, Oklahoma and attempted to serve the warrant, the two pulled their guns and began firing.
 Drake’s horse was killed and he took a shot in the side and a thigh.
 However, he returned fire, killing both of the outlaws.
 Though some newspapers of the time reported that Drake had died of his wounds, other records indicated that he was re-commissioned as a U.S. Deputy Marshal in 1894.

-Charles N. Dugger – (18??-1896) – A U.S. Deputy Marshal in Oklahoma Territory, Dugger was killed int he line of duty on June 20, 1896.
-An lawman for some 20 years, Dugger was shot on August 31, 1890 in southern Oklahoma Territory but survived to telegraph for assistance.
+Charles N. Dugger – (18??-1896) – A U.S. Deputy Marshal in Oklahoma Territory, Dugger was killed in the line of duty on June 20, 1896.
+A lawman for some 20 years, Dugger was shot on August 31, 1890 in southern Oklahoma Territory but survived to telegraph for assistance.
 Several years later; however, he would not be so fortunate.
-On June 20, 1896, while riding with posseman Joe Boyle, the pair tried to arrest three whiskey peddlers in the Osage nation.
+On June 20, 1896, while riding with posseman Joe Boyle, the pair tried to arrest three whiskey peddlers in the Osage Nation.
 However, the outlaws resisted, killing both officers.